smithy-lang/smithy-docgen/README.md

 A documentation site can be generated in one of two formats with wide support for built-in traits.
-Minor changes to layout may occur, but the final product will be very similar to the current output.
+Minor changes to layout may occur, but the final product will be similar to the current output.

-The one critical missing component is full example support.
+The one critical, missing component is full example support.
 This will drive both wire-level examples and client examples.

 #### Trait Support